seattlecoder/jira-googledocs-bridge/trunk/README.txt

            Modify file Client.py Types.py and Server.py in the SOAPpy directory.
            In the files, move the line 'from future import nested_scope' to the beginning of the code.
+- Create files named 'jira-username', 'jira-passwd', 'gmail', and 'gpasswd' and write your corresponding user names and passwords to those files where the 'google-docs-jira' script is.

 ## Usage: